firma2021/mmap_file_io/readme.md

 A C++ library providing memory-mapped file operations through mmap_reader and mmap_writer classes.

+Since most scenarios involve either reading or writing, and to ensure safety and simplicity, this library provides `mmap_reader` and `mmap_writer` classes without support for simultaneous read and write operations.

 This library is only compatible with Linux systems.

 ## Features